 Using HUD System Performance Measure Guidance, the HMIS Lead developed a CoC Performance Report with metrics for "Length of Time Homeless" (LOTH) and reviewed this data with the CoC Data Committee which meets quarterly to review CoC Performance and identify needed interventions.
-Comparing Length of Time Homeless (LOTH) from the prior year, 2015, with the past year revealed a decrease in LOTH of 23 days, from 186 to 163.
+Comparing Length of Time Homeless (LOTH) from the prior year, with the past year revealed a decrease.
 The CoC developed and implemented a robust strategy to reallocated Transitional Housing beds and increase Permanent Housing beds in an effort to reduce the LOTH.
-The outcome of this process resulted in 163 fewer Transitional Housing Beds and 167 new Permanent Housing beds.